|

 into this magical land and across the desolate

 pans, you somehow feel its ancient mystique.
-The

-subtle hues at sunset transform Makgadikgadi into
+The subtle hues at sunset transform Makgadikgadi

-a surreal wonderland, which is unlike anywhere
+into a surreal wonderland, which is unlike anywhere

 else.
 During the day the dusty pans, with whirlwinds

-skirting across a seemingly endless desert, offer
+skirting across a seemingly endless desert,

 The